ArchanaLakshminarasimman/text-summary-project/README.md

 - `notebooks/mistral/mistral_pretrained.ipynb`
 - `notebooks/mistral/mistral_lora_finetuned.ipynb`
 - `notebooks/analysis/mistral_fine_tune_graph.ipynb`
-- Archived rough experiment: `archive/mistral_train_test_kaggle.ipynb`

 ### Documentation

 - Final report: `docs/reports/final-report.pdf`
-- Original report draft: `docs/reports/report-original.docx`
-- Updated report draft: `docs/reports/report-updated.docx`
 - Proposal: `docs/proposal/news-summarization-proposal.pdf`

-- Presentation deck: `docs/presentation/news-summarization-presentation.pptx`
+### Supporting Files

+- Example input article: `examples/sample-news-article.docx`
+- Notebook sanitizing helper: `scripts/sanitize_notebooks.jq`
+- Notebook polishing helper: `scripts/polish_notebook.jq`

 ## Reproducing the Work

 These notebooks were originally developed in Google Colab and Kaggle-style environments, so GPU access is strongly recommended.
+The repository is best viewed as a cleaned archive of the course project and report rather than a packaged, one-command training pipeline.

 1. Create a Python environment and install dependencies from `requirements.txt`.
-2. Configure Kaggle access using either environment variables or a local `kaggle.json`.
+2. Configure Kaggle access.
+The BART and pretrained Mistral notebooks still use `kaggle.json` upload cells, while the Mistral LoRA notebook reads `KAGGLE_USERNAME` and `KAGGLE_KEY` from environment variables.
 3. If running the Mistral notebooks, provide a Hugging Face access token through `HUGGINGFACE_TOKEN`.
-4. Open the notebooks in Jupyter, Colab, or Kaggle and run the cells in sequence.
+4. Open the notebooks in Colab, Kaggle, or Jupyter and run the cells in sequence.
+5. Expect a few environment-specific cells to need light adjustment outside Colab, especially cells that use `google.colab`, interactive uploads, or file download helpers.

 Example environment variables: